 Vegetation Protection Orders

-Having vegetation protected does not mean that you will not be able to use your land or manage the species that are protected, and Council provides advice and support to those who have protected vegetation on their property.
+Under the Natural Assets Local Law 2003 (NALL), Council has the authority to protect significant vegetation across Brisbane.
+Having protected vegetation on your property does not mean that you will not be able to use your land or manage the vegetation that is protected.
+Council provides advice and support to those who have protected vegetation on their property.

-The process for making Vegetation Protection Orders is described in the Local Law and involves:
+The process for making a Vegetation Protection Order (VPO) is described in the Local Law and involves:

 - the identification or nomination of the vegetation;